US: 'Many killed' in El Paso mall shooting | DW | 03.08.2019

 At least 20 people have been killed and more than two dozen injured in a shooting at a shopping center in the city of El Paso, Texas.
 Police say they have arrested a male suspect in his 20s.

-Texas Governor Greg Abbott said Saturday that 20 people had been killed and 26 wounded in a shooting at a shopping center in El Paso.
+Texas Governor Greg Abbott said Saturday that 20 people had been killed in a shooting at a shopping center in El Paso.

-Earlier, a spokesperson for the El Paso police told reporters that a white male suspect in his 20s was currently in custody.
-There were initial reports that the gunman had used a rifle.
+"We as a state unite in support of the victims and their family members," Abbott told reporters, calling it "one of the deadliest days in Texas history."

+El Paso Police Department Chief Greg Allen said 26 people had been wounded in the attack.
+A white 21-year-old male suspect has been arrested, according to police.

 Most of the victims were shot at a Walmart near the Cielo Vista Mall, according to police.
 Gomez said the Walmart was "at capacity" with between 1,000 to 3,000 shoppers at the time of the shooting on Saturday afternoon.